 SAT – Scholastic Aptitude Test

-The SAT test is a test used to determine your scholastic aptitude.
+The SAT is a test used to determine your academic aptitude.
 This test is meant to assess a student’s readiness for college.
 It takes about three to four hours for the test plus the essay and costs about $45-55 USD.

 ACT

-The ACT test covers almost identical knowledge compared to the SAT test.
-Jeremy Tate, a former college admissions test prep consultant and counsellor, said this about the ACT and SAT exams:
+The ACT covers almost identical knowledge compared to the SAT.
+Jeremy Tate, a former college admissions test prep consultant and counselor, said this about the ACT and SAT exams:

 These two testing giants, which now use tests of nearly identical content, also communicate a similar philosophy of education.
 For these two behemoths, it is all about “college and career readiness.”
 In fact, the College Board, which creates the SAT, lists “college and career readiness” first when stating the purpose of the test.
 [James G. Martin Center]

-Jeremy Tate said he was, however, disappointed with the content in the SAT and ACT tests as they ‘reflect an impoverished philosophy of education that stands in sharp contrast to the traditional or classical understanding of why we educate our children.’
-(These days, the SAT and ACT tests are more in line with Common Core materials.)
+Jeremy Tate said he was, however, disappointed with the content in the SAT and ACTs as they ‘reflect an impoverished philosophy of education that stands in sharp contrast to the traditional or classical understanding of why we educate our children.’
+(These days, the SAT and ACTs are more in line with Common Core materials.)

-As such, Tate created the Classic Learning Test (CLT) which we’ll talk more about below.
+Tate created the Classic Learning Test (CLT), which I discuss below.

 Other Options Besides the SAT and ACT